dxe/dokku-rootconfig/README.md

 ========================
 This is a very simple Dokku plugin that prevents any user except root from accessing app configuration options.

-**Note:** Currently this isn't secure, because non-root users [can still manage plugins](https://github.com/directactioneverywhere/dokku-rootconfig/issues/2), meaning they could just disable this plugin then access config.
-If you use this version you will also want to disable users from managing plugins.
-That might become baked into this or made a separate plugin in a future release.
+**Note:** This isn't secure unless you use it alongside [dokku-rootplugin](https://github.com/directactioneverywhere/dokku-rootplugin) to disable normal users from managing plugins!

 Installation
 ------------